unwireddevices/LoRaMac-node/readme.md

     |___/ |_/_/ \_\___|_|\_\_| \___/|_|_\\___|___|
     embedded.connectivity.solutions===============

+## NB: this code was adapted to be included in RIOT OS release 2018.07, Unwired Devices fork

 ## Introduction

 The aim of this project is to show an example of the endpoint LoRaWAN stack implementation.